Skip to content

 The report:

-- Uses pipe-delimited check lines: `STATUS | TIER | CHECK-ID | message`
+• Uses pipe-delimited check lines: STATUS | TIER | CHECK-ID | message

-- Uses pipe-delimited recommendations: `STATUS | CHECK-ID | Target: path`
+• Uses pipe-delimited recommendations: STATUS | CHECK-ID | Target: path followed by Action: description on the next line

-- Includes `Report schema: v1` in the header for F-11 compatibility
+• Includes Report schema: v1 in the header for F-11 compatibility

-- Includes the Tier 2 caveat line in the Summary section
+• Includes the Tier 2 caveat line in the Summary section